scalawithcats/scala-with-cats/src/pages/monoids/cats.md

   items.foldLeft(monoid.empty)(_ |+| _)
 ```

-We can optionally use Scala's *context bound* syntax to write the same code in a friendlier way:
+We can optionally use Scala's *context bound* syntax to write the same code in a shorter way:

 ```scala mdoc:invisible:reset-object
 import cats.Monoid